 The Azores are a beautiful volcanic island group in the North Atlantic Ocean and were first discovered by the Portuguese in the 15th century.
-These volcanic islands have since then been known to represent the beauty and history of the world.
+People recognize these volcanic islands as representatives of global beauty and history.
 This group of islands boasts of astonishing sea views and a cultural legacy, and has also played a vital role in the Age of Discovery.

-The Azores are renowned for their lush nature, wildlife, and unique traditions.
-But how were these islands discovered?
-The answer dates back to the Age of Discovery, an era of exploration led by Portugal.
+Travelers have long recognized the Azores for their lush natural landscapes, wildlife, and distinctive traditions.
+But how did explorers discover these islands?
+The answer dates back to the Age of Discovery, an era of Portuguese-led exploration.

 Discovery of the Azores in a Historical Context

-The discovery of the Azores took place in the 15th century, under the sponsorship of Prince Henry the Navigator.
-Portuguese explorers ventured into the Atlantic searching for new routes and lands.
+The discovery of the Azores occurred in the 15th century under the sponsorship of Prince Henry the Navigator.
+Portuguese explorers ventured into the Atlantic in search of new routes and lands.
 In 1427, the navigator Diogo de Silves landed on Santa Maria, the first island to be discovered.
 Over the next few years, the other islands were discovered and charted.

 The first mention of the discovery of the archipelago is made in a letter from Prince Henry dated July 2d, 1439, to his brother, Dom Pedro.
 At this time, some islands like Flores and Corvo were still uncharted and would only be discovered in 1450 by the navigator Diogo de Teive.

-Although Diogo de Silves is often credited as the discoverer, this information is not confirmed due to a lack of contemporary documentation.
-While other studies say that other people might have visited the islands earlier, what we know is that the origins of its discovery remain a mystery.
+Historians often credit Diogo de Silves as the discoverer.
+However, the lack of contemporary documents prevents final confirmation.
+While other studies suggest that others may have visited the islands earlier, we know that the origins of their discovery remain a mystery.

 The islands were initially barren, with rich volcanic soil and a location on the Atlantic Ocean.
-All these factors made them a perfect place of call for ships and a valuable addition to the Portuguese empire during its navigation expansion.
+All these factors made them a perfect place of call for ships and a valuable addition to the Portuguese empire during its expansion of navigation.

 Stages of Colonization

-After the discovery, the colonization of the Azores started in the middle of the 15th century, but some evidences point toward the early occupation.
+Following the discovery, colonization of the Azores began in the mid-15th century, but some evidence points to earlier occupation.
 Initial settlements were established on the island of Santa Maria around 1439, primarily by Portuguese families, followed by Flemish settlers.

 Slowly, settlement moved to other islands, such as São Miguel, Terceira, and Faial.
 All the islands developed their unique features and economic forms, with a focus on agriculture and seafaring.
-The Flemish settlers were known to have introduced new methods of agriculture.
+The Flemish settlers are known to have introduced new agricultural methods.

 Over time, due to expatriation, more settlements were established on other islands such as São Miguel, Terceira, and Faial.
 The Flemish settlers brought advanced agricultural techniques, leaving a lasting cultural imprint.